the-teachingRSE-project/institutionalized_education/institutionalised_education.md

 like maintainathons, and reproducibility hackathons.
 The RSE institutions form a natural point where cross-domain fertilization can occur.
 And, importantly, adopting RSE institutions early on, can enable universities to distinguish themselves from the competition.
-Regular training session raise the level of proficiency with the use of digital tools in the domains, covering e.g. topics like CI or CD.
+Regular training sessions raise the level of proficiency with the use of digital tools in the domains, covering e.g. topics like CI or CD.
 Exisiting trans-national entities like the carpentries or the NHR Training-Academy can be easily integrated.